mxjeonsg/alisaml/README.md

  an example of how to replicate the unexpected behaviour.)

+And if you want to provide any suggestion, solution or insight in general, fell free to open issues too.
+Maybe I get to learn something for more people than me. :D

 ## Credits:

 - **Idea & the responsible of this abomination of project [Jeon](https://github.com/mxjeonsg)**